-A shared path is not a approved type and may only be used

-where numbers of cyclists and pedestrians are low enough to
+A shared path is not a approved type and may only be used where numbers of cyclists and pedestrians are low enough to avoid frequent conflict.

 Shared paths require people on foot to be able to move safely with people on bikes, who may approach them unseen.